Skip to main content

 Designed to: Give back to the community, create a sense of belonging as a team

-We recommend posting a memo about volunteering events to your team chat to enlist the greatest number of people possible.
-The more the merrier when giving back to your community.
+Post a memo about volunteering events in your team chat to enlist as many people as possible.
+The more the merrier when giving back.

 Duration: 1–2 hours